-Through collaboration with industry partners and academic institutions, we aim to translate our research findings into practical applications that can be implemented on a larger scale.
-By bridging the gap between research and industry, Tech-Biologists Research plays a crucial role in driving sustainable innovation and making a positive impact on the environment.
+Through collaboration with industry partners and academic institutions, we translate research findings into practical applications that can be deployed at scale.
+By bridging the gap between science and industry, Tech-Biologists play a crucial role in driving sustainable innovation and making a measurable impact on the environment.

 Copy of Copy of SEATRU (10 of 19).jpeg

-We mostly focus on conservation technology for flora and fauna.
-Our current main focus study is the Green Sea Turtles, Chelonia Mydas.
-We do have several other IoT and drone-related projects.
+Our primary focus is conservation technology for flora and fauna.
+Our current flagship study is the Green Sea Turtle, Chelonia mydas.
+We also run several IoT and drone-related projects.

 Current active projects